- Intelligence Community

 The Coast Guard became a member of the Intelligence Community Dec.
 28, 2001.

 The Defense Intelligence Agency is a Department of Defense combat support agency.
 With more than 16,500 military and civilian employees worldwide, DIA is a major producer and manager of foreign military intelligence and provides military intelligence to warfighters, defense policymakers and force planners, in the DOD and the Intelligence Community, in support of U.S. military planning and operations and weapon systems acquisition.
 The DIA director serves as principal adviser to the secretary of defense and to the chairman of the Joint Chiefs of Staff on matters of military intelligence.
 The director also chairs the Military Intelligence Board, which coordinates activities of the defense intelligence community.

 Lt.
-Gen. Michael T. Flynn, USA, is the director of the DIA.
+Gen. Vincent R. Stewart is the director of the DIA.